airayzing/Help-Docs-v2/m1Bot-resource-center/how-m1Bot-works/bot-management/3rd-party-apps-integrations/chakra-crm-integration-with-m1bot_1.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Groove CRM integration with m1Bot
+# Chakra CRM integration with m1Bot

-This documentation provides instructions for integrating Groove CRM with m1Bot.
-By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Groove CRM.
+This documentation provides instructions for integrating Chakra CRM with m1Bot.
+By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Chakra CRM.

 ### Use Case

-This integration enables you to efficiently transfer lead details captured by your chatbot to Groove CRM, facilitating streamlined lead management.
+This integration facilitates the transfer of lead details captured by your chatbot to Chakra CRM, streamlining your lead management process.

 ### Prerequisites

 Before enabling the integration, ensure you have the following prerequisite:

-* **API Token**: Obtain an API token from your Groove CRM account.
+* **API Token**: Obtain an API token from your Chakra CRM account.

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Groove CRM and m1Bot:
+Follow these steps to enable the integration between Chakra CRM and m1Bot:

 1. **Get the Required 3rd Party Data**:
-   * Obtain the necessary API token from your Groove CRM account.
-Refer to for assistance. [https://www.groovehq.com/docs](https://www.groovehq.com/docs)
+   * Obtain the necessary API token from your Chakra CRM account.
+Refer to [this guide](https://docs.chakrahq.com/docs/platform/api/api-keys) for assistance.
 2. **Authenticate Your Account**:
    * Enter the obtained API token in the provided field.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variables**:
-   * After authentication, you'll be directed to a screen where you can map chatbot responses to Groove CRM fields.
+   * After authentication, you'll be directed to a screen where you can map chatbot responses to Chakra CRM fields.
    * Use the "Question" dropdown to select the bot questions whose answers you want to store.
 If you don't see the dropdown, type "/" to list all questions.
    * Map these answers to parameters in the next field.
 If you don't see the dropdown, enter the parameter name of your 3rd party system.
    * Add new variables by clicking the “Add Parameter” button from the top right.